danielle ford

 During her four years on the Board of Trustees, she witnessed the questionable spending of over $20 billion.
 She had a front-row seat to the complex power plays, the manipulative strategies, and the coordinated attacks by outsiders on the public school district she grew up in.

-In November 2023 she launched the podcast “Unraveling Education” to expose the covert operations happening within the Clark County School District, and empower the community to fight back.
+In November 2023 she launched the podcast “Unraveling Education” to expose the covert operations happening within the Clark County School District, and the outside groups and players profiteering from taxpayers.
+Through the tell-all episodes of her own experiences, Danielle’s empowering the community to fight back.

 unraveling education podcast danielle ford nevada state board